getodk/docs/docs/central-api-openrosa-endpoints.rst

 Draft Testing Endpoints
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.8)*\
+.. raw:: html

-To facilitate testing, there is an alternative collection of OpenRosa endpoints that will give access to the draft version of a form and allow submitting test submissions to it.
-If you are using User or App User authentication, you can use the following resources without the ``/test/{token}``\  prefix with your existing authentication.

-Otherwise, and in particular if you plan to test your form in Collect or another OpenRosa-compliant client, you will likely want to use the ``/test``\  Draft Token prefix.
-It functions similarly to the standard OpenRosa support, with App User authentication, but instead of a ``/key``\  route prefix they feature a ``/test``\  route prefix, and they point directly at each form (example: ``/test/lSpA…EjR7/projects/1/forms/myform/draft``\ ).

-You can get the appropriate Draft Token for any given draft by `requesting the Draft Form </central-api-form-management/#getting-draft-form-details>`__.

-The ``/test``\  tokens are not actual App Users, and Central does not keep track of user identity when they are used.

-With the ``/test``\  prefix, the following resources are available:
+  <p><em>(introduced: version 0.8)</em></p><p>To facilitate testing, there is an alternative collection of OpenRosa endpoints that will give access to the draft version of a form and allow submitting test submissions to it.
+If you are using User or App User authentication, you can use the following resources without the <code>/test/{token}</code> prefix with your existing authentication.</p><p>Otherwise, and in particular if you plan to test your form in Collect or another OpenRosa-compliant client, you will likely want to use the <code>/test</code> Draft Token prefix.
+It functions similarly to the standard OpenRosa support, with App User authentication, but instead of a <code>/key</code> route prefix they feature a <code>/test</code> route prefix, and they point directly at each form (example: <code>/test/lSpA…EjR7/projects/1/forms/myform/draft</code>).</p><p>You can get the appropriate Draft Token for any given draft by <a href="/central-api-form-management/#getting-draft-form-details">requesting the Draft Form</a>.</p><p>The <code>/test</code> tokens are not actual App Users, and Central does not keep track of user identity when they are used.</p><p>With the <code>/test</code> prefix, the following resources are available:</p>

 OpenRosa Form Listing API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/test/{token}/projects/{projectId}/forms/{xmlFormId}/draft/formList**

+.. raw:: html

-Identical to the `non-Draft version </central-api-openrosa-endpoints/#openrosa-form-listing-api>`__, but will only list the Draft Form to be tested.
+  <p>Identical to the <a href="/central-api-openrosa-endpoints/#openrosa-form-listing-api">non-Draft version</a>, but will only list the Draft Form to be tested.</p>

 .. dropdown:: Request